Insiders (Australian TV program): Matt Price Moment Winners

-"Your Shout"
+Former segments

+Your Shout

-The "Your Shout" segment (which was dropped in 2010) gave a member or group of members of the public a chance to air a grievance or present opinions about topical political issues that concerned them, in a short, pre-recorded segment shown during the program.
+The Your Shout segment (which was dropped in 2010) gave a member or group of members of the public a chance to air a grievance or present opinions about topical political issues that concerned them, in a short, pre-recorded segment shown during the program.
 It appears that the program attempted to ensure that the members of the public selected from week to week represented a broad range of political opinion and were spread across different parts in Australia.

-"Talking Pictures"

-Presented by Mike Bowers, the "Talking Pictures" segment analyses political cartoons and photographs featured in the nation's newspapers from the previous week.
-Regularly appearing cartoonists include Warren Brown, Bill Leak, Geoff Pryor, Bruce Petty, Alan Moir, Peter Nicholson, Mark Knight, Jon Kudelka, Matt Golding, Paul Batey, Sean Leahy and Fiona Katauskas.

-"Poll of Polls"
+Poll of Polls

-Presented by Andrew Catsaras, the "Poll of Polls" segment aggregates and reviews political polling from the previous month.
+Presented by Andrew Catsaras, the Poll of Polls segment aggregated and reviewed political polling from the previous month.
 This segment commenced in February 2012, appearing during the last week of each month in 2012, moving to the first week of each month in 2013.

+Theme music

+The Insiders opening and closing theme music uses a track titled "Call It '95" by American jazz musician Herbie Hancock, from the 1994 album Dis Is da Drum.
+The track includes the line "you're making us all feel very excited about being here".